silvano315/Med-Physics/Interesting_&_Usefull_Readings/NHANES_bibliography.md

 - 4 detailed tables with OR, IC95% and p-value
 - 1 figure with cognitive test distributions per each periodontal state

+## A systematic comparison of machine learning algorithms to develop and validate prediction model to predict heart failure risk in middle-aged and elderly patients with periodontitis (NHANES 2009 to 2014)

+### Dataset Information
+- NHANES 2009-2014
+- Total 2876 participants with periodontitis
+- Training set: 1980 subjects (2009-2012)
+- Validation set: 896 subjects (2013-2014)

+### Variables of Interest
+#### Outcome
+- Heart failure risk in middle-aged and elderly patients with periodontitis.
+Binary class.

+#### Independent Variables
+Key predictors identified:
+- Age
+- Race
+- Myocardial infarction status
+- Diabetes mellitus status

+#### Covariates
+- Demographics: gender, education, marital status
+- Clinical: BMI, waist circumference, hypertension, CHD
+- Lifestyle: smoking status, alcohol consumption
+- Socioeconomic: poverty-to-income ratio
+- Health behaviors: sleep time, physical activity, sedentary time

+### Research Focus
+The goal of this study was to develop and validate a prediction model based on machine learning algorithms for the risk of heart failure in middle-aged and elderly participants with periodontitis.

+### Methodologies
+#### Data Preprocessing
+- Patients with age > 40 years
+- Patients with missing data were excluded
+- Categorization of variables:
+    - smoking status
+    - alcohol consumption
+    - Diabetes

+#### Statistical Analysis
+-  Description and logistic regression analysis to achieve nationally representative values
+    - The t test was used to compare continuous variables between the 2 groups.
+    - The chi-square test or Fisher exact test was used to determine the differences between groups when comparing categorical variables between the 2 groups.
+    - Odds ratio (OR) and 95% confidence intervals (CI) were utilized as effect estimates and P < .05 was considered statistically significant.
+- Univariate and multivariate logistic regression analysis to identify the independent risk factors for heart failure
+- R software (version 4.3.0)

+#### Machine Learning Approaches
+Machine Learning Models Compared:
+1. Logistic regression
+2. K-nearest neighbor
+3. Support vector machine
+4. Random forest
+5. Gradient boosting machine
+6. Multilayer perceptron

+Validation Approach:
+- 10-fold cross-validation on training set
+- External validation on 2013-2014 dataset
+- Performance evaluated using ROC curves and AUC

+### Results and Findings
+#### Key Outcomes
+1. The independent predictors of the risk of heart failure in participants with periodontitis were age, race, myocardial infarction, and diabetes mellitus status.
+2. Training set (10-fold cross-validation):
+    - K-nearest neighbor: 0.936 (best performing)
+    - GBM: 0.927
+    - Random forest: 0.889
+    - SVM: 0.859
+    - Logistic regression: 0.848
+    - MLP: 0.666
+3. External validation:
+    - K-nearest neighbor: 0.949 (best performing)
+    - Random forest: 0.933
+    - Logistic regression: 0.854
+    - GBM: 0.855
+    - MLP: 0.74
+    - SVM: 0.647
+4. Variable importance ranked in descending order:
+    - Myocardial infarction
+    - Age
+    - Diabetes
+    - Race

+#### Visualizations
+- Receiver operating characteristic curve analysis is used in the external validation set to check the performance of each model.
+- Tables for demographic information, univariate and multivariate logistic regression analysis

 ## Paper Title

 ### Dataset Information